If you have a Guinness tenancy, you can make improvements to your home. This could be:

 Going ahead with improvements

-Please get our written permission and any official permission you need from the council first.
-We might need to set some conditions about the improvements.
+You’ll need our written permission before you start any improvements, including those listed above, and we might need to set some conditions about the improvements.

 Who pays for home improvements?

-If you want to make any home improvements, you’ll need to pay for them.
-If you move out of a home you’ve improved, we may offer you some compensation.
-This depends on:
+If you want to make any home improvements, you’ll need to pay for them yourself.

 - how much the improvements cost